LaurenzV/krilla/src/validation/PDF_A2.md

 - krilla ensure that content stream has their own associated resource dictionary (TODO: what about glyph streams in Type3 fonts?). 🟢

-6.2.3: krilla never writes an `OutputIntent`. 🔴
+6.2.3: krilla always write an `sRGB` output intent for PDF/A. 🟢

 6.2.4.1: krilla does not enforce using a device-independent color space / output intent. 🔴